code29563/copy-history-bot-2/README.md

 - The script doesn't terminate when it gets disconnected from the internet – it just attempts to reconnect until the connection is restored and then resumes working.
 Likewise when the system goes to sleep, it resumres when it wakes up and reconnects to the internet.
 - Handling of MediaEmptyError and FileReferenceExpiredError
 - Option to print each successfully copied message to a file
+- Messages with buttons get copied fully with their buttons, and to do so, any login URLs are replaced with regular URLs.

 # Getting started
 The environment variables are to be given in a .env file.
 An example is shown in example.env.